arifipek94/HuntRoute/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details (you'll need to create this file).
+This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details (you'll need to create this file).

 ## 🙏 Acknowledgements